unicode-org/message-format-wg/exploration/delimiting-variant-patterns.md

 Pros:
 - Code is special, whitespace is not.
-- Makes whitespace into a "special event", alerting developers to the non-I18N aspects of it?
+- Makes leading and trailing whitespace into a "special event", alerting developers to the non-I18N aspects of it?

 Cons:
 - Weird and unattractive.